alanzhucn/adc_speakingenglish/README.md

 and English to Chinese translation to another tab.

 [Alan] Use Content By Intent to impl the two Tab.
-Activity MainActivity is from TabActivity.
+Main Activity MainActivity is from TabActivity.
 It creates two tabs, each contains one Activity SpeakingEnglishActivity.
 The activity SpeakingEnglishActivity extracts language from intent to determine it is for english or chinese.
 "Pinyin" is not done.